wmcbrine/PDCurses/man/MANUAL.md

    getmouse() returns the current status of the trapped mouse buttons as set by mouse_set() or mouse_on().

-   getbmap() returns the current status of the button action used to map a mouse action to the Soft Label Keys as set by the map_button() function.

    The ncurses interface: mouseinterval(), wenclose(), wmouse_trafo(), mouse_trafo(), mousemask(), nc_getmouse(), and